Ford 5.0 V8 Engine Problems | F150, Mustang

 - Always change the engine oil and filter at 3000 when conventional oil and 5000 when fully synthetic.

 - Run a Fuel Treatment Additive through your fuel tank every 15,000 miles.
 To avoid valve issues and hesitations.
-Decarbonizing with a quality Decarb treatment via fuel tank every 15000 miles can keep those deposits from building up.
+Decarbonizing with a quality Decarb treatment via a fuel tank every 15000 miles can keep those deposits from building up.

-- Replace spark plugs with the coil boots and make sure that Dielectric Connector Grease is applied on the boot when installed to prevent moisture from contaminating the plug end.
+- Replace spark plugs with the coil boots and make sure that the Dielectric Connector Grease is applied on the boot when installed to prevent moisture from contaminating the plug end.
 Also, place a light film of that same grease around the sealing edge of the plughole top and the boot top edge to prevent moisture from entering.
 This will still allow the boot to (breathe) and let any condensation out if it happens to get in.

 Applications